justgage/redwyrms-wiki/Session Notes/Session 9 - Through the Looking Glass (1242-04-10).md

 He got through the door and entered a room with four statues of old kings.
 They killed two kobolds and noticed the kings were all wearing the crown of high tatra.

 They left the statue room and ended up in an intersection of hallways with awesome levers on the wall and tiles on the floor.
 The levers needed to be pulled in some order and the party figured it out through trial and error and mage hand setting off numerous traps along the way.
 Once they were pulled in the proper order, the center tile started to descend into the ground.
 It went into a large cavern with a chest on the ground and a lantern hanging on a hook.
-The chest was a mimic which they fought and killed and after casting identify, they found out [[the lantern]] was the phylactery of [[Kaz Imir (the dracolich)]] who now somehow knows they have it in their possession.
+The chest was a mimic which they fought and killed and after casting identify, they found out [[the lantern]] was the phylactery of [[Kaz Imir]] who now somehow knows they have it in their possession.

 [[Wyrmsbane]]: